dawi118/skifall/README.md

 1. **Create or Join a Game** - Share the room code with friends
 2. **Draw Lines** - Use the pencil tool to create slopes for your skier
+3. **Navigate Obstacles** - Avoid static obstacles, time your moves around moving obstacles, and account for wind zones
-3. **Race!** - Click Start and guide your skier to the finish
+4. **Race!** - Click Start and guide your skier to the finish
-4. **Compete** - Best time wins each round, cumulative scores determine the winner
+5. **Compete** - Best time wins each round, cumulative scores determine the winner

 ---